The Reef Restoration and Adaptation Program brings together Australia’s leading experts to help preserve and restore the Great Barrier Reef.

 Rising to the challenge

 The challenge to find solutions to help the Reef resist, recover from and adapt to the changing environment is enormous.

 To address it, the Australian Government provided $6M for the concept feasibility phase of the Reef Restoration and Adaptation Program (RRAP), a long-term research project to investigate the best science and technology options to help the Great Barrier Reef resist, repair and recover.

 Globally, reefs are under threat.
 Rising ocean temperatures saw mass coral bleaching on the northern and central Great Barrier Reef in 2016 and 2017.
 This damage has been compounded by cyclones and outbreaks of the coral-eating crown-of-thorns starfish.

 The frequency and severity of bleaching events is predicted to increase in line with climate change predictions.

 However, the Great Barrier Reef still has high biodiversity and remains resilient.

-By acting now, we can help prevent the predicted loss of coral species that provide critical habitat for 35 percent of the world’s fish, and thousands of other marine species.
+By acting now, we can help prevent the predicted loss of coral species that provide critical habitat for an estimated 35 percent of the world’s fish, and thousands of other marine species.